google-marketing-solutions/ml_toast/README.md

 ## Solution Overview

-🍞 ML-ToAST tackles the challenges mentioned above in a simple, configurable and privacy-safe way.
-It relies on a Google Sheets spreadsheet as input, where search terms from different lookback windows can be compared to uncover only those that are *new*, and/or also those that have not received enough impressions (configurable - unset by default).
-This represents the corpus of search terms that can be further analyzed and categorized into semantically relevant topics.
+🍞 ML-ToAST tackles the challenges mentioned above in a simple, configurable and privacy-friendly way.
+Input is supported via a Google Sheets spreadsheet or Google Cloud BigQuery table.
+For spreadsheet-based input, search terms from different lookback windows can be compared (configurable) to uncover terms that are *new / trending*, or also those that have not received enough impressions (configurable - unset by default).
+For BigQuery, the input is used as-is, therefore any filtering or lookback comparison needs to be done in BigQuery directly.
+This input data represents the corpus of search terms that can be further analyzed and categorized into semantically relevant topics.

-Additional input groups pertaining to Google Ads Broad Match (BM) are also built and analyzed to:
+Additional input groups pertaining to Google Ads Broad Match (BM) are extracted and analyzed to:

 * Provide more transparency into BM's performance; and